 A good insurance policy will include “Trace and Access” cover, normally for £5000.
 This covers the costs of leak detection and any damage caused in accessing the leak.

-Pease note that some insurance policies on price comparison websites have trace and access cover removed and excesses increased to appear cheaper, when you are in fact buying poor cover.
-Our recommendation is that only policies with Trace and Access cover should be considered, sadly many only realise this after a leak has occurred.
+Please note that some insurance policies on price comparison websites have trace and access cover removed and excesses increased to appear cheaper when you are in fact buying poor cover.
+We recommend that only policies with Trace and Access cover should be considered, sadly many only realise this after a leak has occurred.

-The insurer will only cover trace and access after damage has been caused by the leak, however the leak is often hidden and it becomes impossible to prove without our leak detection equipment.
-We are able to use our leak detection technology to locate these hidden leaks and detect damage not visible to the naked eye.
+The insurer will only cover trace and access after the damage has been caused by the leak.
+However, the leak is often hidden, and it becomes impossible to prove without our leak detection equipment.
+We can use our leak detection technology to locate these hidden leaks and detect damage not visible to the naked eye.

-The roll of a leak detection specialist is to find the leak without causing unnecessary damage to your home, produce a report that explains where the leak is and present this is presented to the insurer.
-At this point, insurers liability can be established and access arranged.
-Often access is made within a few days as it is the duty of the policy holder to mitigate further damage.
+The role of a leak detection specialist is to find the leak without causing unnecessary damage to your home, produce a report that explains where the leak is and present this is presented to the insurer.
+At this point, insurers liability can be established, and access arranged.
+Often access is made within a few days as it is the duty of the policyholder to mitigate further damage.

-You might be surprised to hear that we will not carry out the repair, even though we could charge for it…why?
+You might be surprised to hear that we will not repair, even though we could charge for it…why?

-Trace and access insurance covers only trace and access activities, a repair is classed as maintenance and is not covered even if it is a 20p fitting, carrying out these repairs at low cost or even free was tried, but insurers want to see an invoice explicitly for the repair or they can argue the trace and access cost.
+Trace and access insurance cover only trace and access activities, a repair is classed as maintenance and is not covered even if it is a 20p fitting, carrying out these repairs at low cost or even free was tried.
+Still, insurers want to see an invoice explicitly for the repair, or they can argue the trace and access cost.

-Some companies will carry out the repair and we recognise that this is more convenient for the occupant and profitable for the company, but we do not see this as best practice for the above reasons and not jeopardise the claim for the sake of profit or convenience.
+Some companies will repair, and we recognise that this is more convenient for the occupant and profitable for the company.
+Still, we do not see this as best practice for the above reasons and not jeopardise the claim for the sake of profit or convenience.